San Juan Province (Dominican Republic)

 San Juan (/es/) is a province of the Dominican Republic.
-Before 1961 it was known as Benefactor.
-San Juan is the Republic's largest province, bearing a size of 3,569 square kilometers (1,378 miles), and it is landlocked.
+Established as Benefactor during the Age of Trujillo in 1938, it was renamed San Juan in 1961.
+The landlocked province is located in the west-central part of the country.
+It is the largest province in the country, bearing a size of 3,569 square kilometers (1,378 miles).

 Geography

 It comprises a total area of 3,569.39 km^{2}, being the largest province in the Dominican Republic, and according to the 2002 census it had a population of 241,105 inhabitants.
 It is crossed by numerous rivers, among which the San Juan River, the Yaque del Sur River, the Sabaneta River, the Macasías and the Mijo stand out.

 It has three hydroelectric dams, Sabaneta, Sabana Yegua and Palomino, the latter inaugurated in 2013.
 Within the provincial territory there are three parks or protected areas, including the Juan Ulises García Bonelly Park, and the José Armando Bermúdez and José del Carmen Ramírez National Parks.
 In the area of Las Matas de Farfán there is a sulphurous spring, La Zurza, which is highly visited by regional tourism.

 The San Juan province is located in the Valle Region along with the Provinces:Elías Piña and Azua.
 It is an intramontane territory, which does not have a marine coast, it limits to the north with the Provinces of Santiago Rodríguez and Santiago; to the south with Bahoruco; to the east with Azua, La Vega to the Northeast, and to the west with the Province of Elías Piña.

 Its main heights are Pico Duarte and La Pelona.